 It was about 300 people and we were on Her Majesty’s Yacht Britannia in Hong Kong at the time of the handover.
 It was a 4-course meal, I think it was an antipasti starter followed by either chicken or lamb and homemade ice cream and finally a fresh fruit course.

 Which of your recipes are you most proud of?

 The chocolate biscuit cake!

-We’ve noticed a resurgence in popularity of traditional afternoon tea, high tea, heritage tea and garden parties, on both sides of the pond.
+I’ve noticed a resurgence in popularity of traditional afternoon tea, high tea, heritage tea and garden parties, on both sides of the pond.
 The Milestone Hotel in Kensington, for example, recently launched an all-new high tea concept, and afternoon tea is popping up on menus across Canada and the USA.
-Can you tell us what the difference is between them?
+Can you tell me what the difference is between them?
 For example, how is afternoon tea different than a garden party?